Domestic Violence in Hernando County

 Domestic Violence – Hernando County Sheriff’s Office – Visit the website of the Hernando County Sheriff’s Office to learn more about their policies and procedures for investigations of allegations of a felony or misdemeanor domestic violence cases involving assault, battery, aggravated assault, aggravated battery, stalking, or false imprisonment.
 The article explains why the victim of domestic violence might decide to file an injunction for protection against domestic violence.

-The Dawn Center in Hernando County, FL – Since 1986, services for the victims of domestic violence living in Brooksville or Hernando County, FL, are offered by the Dawn Center.
-The Dawn Center Hotline is (352) 686-8430, and the general office number is (352) 686-8759.
-The Dawn Center of Hernando County is a certified domestic and sexual violence center.
-The Dawn Center provides supportive services for the alleged victims of violence at no cost.
+The Dawn Center in Hernando County, FL – Since 1986, Dawn Center has offered services for the victims of domestic violence living in Brooksville or Hernando County, FL.
+The hotline is (352) 686-8430.
+The Dawn Center of Hernando County is a certified domestic and sexual violence center that provides supportive services for the alleged victims of violence at no cost.
 As a non-profit organization, the Dawn Center is dedicated to creating positive social change in the community.
-Those services include accompanying the alleged victim to the courtroom or other advocacy services, legal resource planning, assistance with filing a petition for an order of protection from domestic violence, legal assistance from an attorney, attorney referral for family court, or legal representation.
+Those services include accompanying the alleged victim to the courtroom or other advocacy services, legal resource planning, assistance with filing a petition for an order of protection from domestic violence, legal help from an attorney, attorney referral for family court, or legal representation.

 Domestic Violence Statistics in Hernando County – Visit the Florida Department of Law Enforcement (FDLE) website to find a graph from the Florida Statistical Analysis Center showing the total reported domestic violence-related offenses from 1995 through 2019.